 “All journeys have secret destinations of which the traveler is unaware.”
 (Martin Buber)

 And I did.
 The carriage lunged up a hill and slowed down in a sea of green – the beech forest.
-We all grew silent and the guide told us this grove of trees is due to a particular soil mixture that occurred due to the volcanoes.
+We all grew silent and the guide told us this grove of trees exists because of a particular soil mixture that occurred due to the volcanoes.
 And, these trees only grow here, in the heart of Catalonia, and in Iceland.